 One of my all-time favorite sewing tools in recent years, is my portable pressing table.
 It takes up a lot less room than my ironing board in my little sewing space and it’s so easy to keep right next to my sewing machine for easy pressing while I work.
 I love it!
+Did you know you can make your own portable pressing table?

 Today, as part of the Riley Blake Home Dec Love tour, I’m going to share how I updated my pressing table with pretty Home Decorator weight fabric and share some tips for making your own personal pressing board!